 Meiji-Jingu Shrine: It is the most popular Shinto shrine in Tokyo where you will feel a special sacred atmosphere.
 It was built in 1920 to commemorate Emperor Meiji who changed Japan into a democratic industrialized country after a long feudal period.
 (Admission free except Inner garden including the Kiyomasa's well and its iris garden.
 (Optional with 500 JPY))

 Ueno Kanei-ji Temple and the grave of the last Shogun: It is one of the temples of Tokugawa family who had governed Japan for 265 years during the Edo Period.
 It is a very authentic Buddhist temple of the Tendai sect.
-There are graves of the Tokugawa Shoguns including the last one, Yoshinobu.
+There are graves of the Tokugawa Shoguns including the last one, Yoshinobu Tokugawa.
 (Admission free)

-Ueno Tosho-gu Shrine: A branch of Tosho-gu Shrine in Nikko, which worship the 1st Shogun, Ieyasu Tokugawa, who started the Edo Period.
+Ueno Tosho-gu Shrine: It is one of the branches of Tosho-gu Shrine in Nikko, which worships the 1st Shogun, Ieyasu Tokugawa, who started the Edo Period in 1603.
 If you have no time to visit the main shrine in Nikko, this is the place to come.
 (Admission free)

 Gotoku-ji Temple: This temple is famous for the numerous statues of cats with one paw raised in invitation for good business.
 There are cemeteries of Ii family who supported this temple during the Edo Period.
 Naosuke Ii was assassinated at the end of the Edo period, which paved the way to the end of Samurai period.
 (Admission free)